-Dr. Maxwell Ayindenaba Dalaba is a trained health economist and a Research Fellow at the Institute of Health Research, University of Health and Allied Sciences (UHAS), Ho, Ghana.
+Dr. Maxwell Ayindenaba Dalaba is a trained Health Economist and the Director of Centre for Non-Communicable Diseases Research at the Institute of Health Research, University of Health and Allied Sciences (UHAS), Ho, Ghana.

 Education